-The Supreme Court on Friday directed the Assam Legal Services Authority to arrange a “surprise visit” for foreigners to inspect the living conditions for refugees at the Matia transit camp in Goalpara, Live Law reported.
+The Supreme Court on Friday directed the Assam Legal Services Authority to carry out a “surprise visit” to inspect the living conditions for refugees at the Matia transit camp in Goalpara, Live Law reported.
 It is the largest detention centre in India.

 In July, the court had rapped the state government for the “sorry state of affairs” at the camp, including inadequate water supply and the lack of proper toilets.
 It also said that the quality of food being served to refugees needs to be assessed, along with the availability of healthcare services.